jasonish/evebox/README.md

 # Requirements

-- Suricata, Logstash and Elastic Search.
+- Suricata, Logstash and Elastic Search (Elastic Search v1.3.0 or newer).
 - A webserver.
 EveBox consists of static files only.
 Apache, Nginx or any other static file webserver will do.
 - A modern browser.